cybertraining-dsc/su21-reu-362/project/index.md

 The link to the original study where the samples were used <http://www.nature.com/nature/journal/v534/n7605/full/nature18003.html>
 The referred kernals for the code <https://www.kaggle.com/shashwatwork/proteomes-clustering-analysis> and <https://pastebin.com/A0Wj41DP>

+- [ ] the code must be put into the github and the link to the github notbook used.
+In addition you can put in the colab link

 - [ ] next sentence unclear because of `.`

 During the preparation of the datasets for KMeans analysis, the first and third dataset were merged together, while `.` The variable 'Complete TCGA ID' in the third dataset was found to be the same as the TCGAs in the first dataset.
 The Complete TCGA ID refers to a breast cancer patient, some patients can be found in both datasets.
 The TCGA ID in the first dataset was renamed to match with the TCGA of the third dataset, thereby giving the same syntax.
 The first dataset was also transposed as a row and its gene expression as the columns.
 These processes were done in order to merge both dataset.